OSDC-Code-Maven/OSDC-Code-Maven.github.io/docs/python.md

 * I can also ask ChatGPT to suggest other science-related libraries.
 * TBD

-## What and how to contribute to a python project?
+## What and how to contribute to a Python project?

 * Testing
     * [Python testing demo](https://python.code-maven.com/python-testing-demo/)